All Products >

 When taking CBD orally, the substance passes through the liver which reduces the concentration.
 Only a certain percentage then makes it through to the bloodstream to be used by the body.
 This concept is often referred to as bioavailability or the measure of how much and how quickly a substance is absorbed into the body to be used.

-CBD concentrates are high potency extracts of the hemp plant which contain a high level of cannabidiol.
+CBD concentrates are high potency extracts of the hemp plant.
 These products come in various types depending on the extract source and method used.
 Though this product form has its roots in marijuana culture, the CBD community has taken to this method of ingesting CBD via dabbing.

 CBD concentrates are intended to be added to flower and smoked, or dabbed alone via a traditional dab rig or wax pen vaporizer.
 A small amount of the concentrate is heated and inhaled to quickly provide the benefits to the user.
 Some marijuana users add CBD concentrate to their smoking routine because it helps reduce the harsh high effects of high-THC use.